-I later came across a National Geographic article decrying the same phenomenon when the journalist had returned after nine years away and came back at the same time as my first visit.
+I later came across a National Geographic article decrying the same phenomenon when the writer had returned to Hoi An after nine years away, coming back at the same time as my first visit.
 I found this as amusing as it was poignant.
-The secret map to Hoi An had been leaked long ago, and the current line of coaches all along the river was the latest result of the word getting around.
+In fact, I’m sure the writer saw me, or a version of me, handing out flyers to a bar there to other backpackers and thought “There goes the neighbourhood.”

-Always venture away from the tourist zone.
+Always venture away from the town across the river.